 The tradition of holding a ceremony has its origins deep rooted in society, almost since the dawn of time.
-Ceremonies are often seen as a rite of passage – a way to mark and honour significant life events.
-Commonly we think of ceremonies being reserved for life events such as celebrating births and marriages and commemorating the end of a life.
-And quite often those ceremonies bring a whole host of individual traditions with them, for better or worse (excuse the pun!).
+Ceremonies are often seen as a rite of passage – a way to mark and honour significant events in life and in nature.
+Commonly we think of ceremonies as being reserved for life events such as celebrating births and marriages and commemorating the end of a life.
+And quite often those ceremonies bring a whole host of individual traditions with them too.

 One thing that I’ve learned from my experiences is that life is too short to follow (all) the traditions and ‘rules’!
 There is time and space for the traditions that we know and oftentimes love, but why not start making our own traditions, to celebrate, mark and commemorate events important to us, making it truly yours.
 Some of the best ceremonies I’ve been privileged to witness are those that were simple, heartfelt and ‘just right’ for the people at the centre of it.
 And ceremonies certainly don’t need to be confined to a wedding or funeral or for a large group of people to attend – it could be just for you, celebrating or commemorating something that is significant, special and personal to you.

 Thinking about starting your own traditions and ceremony?
 Lets start a conversation – contact me via the socials – The Authentic Celebrant everywhere – or via the website www.theauthenticcelebrant.co.uk/getintouch .
 You can also sign up to the newsletter for ceremony tips, advice and ideas at www.theauthenticcelebrant.co.uk.